FastyBird/ns-panel-connector/docs/Configuration.md

  > Living room main lamp
 ```

-You are now required to select a device category, which will determine the specific capabilities and protocols of the device.
+You are now required to select a device category, which will determine the specific capabilities and attributes of the device.

 ```
  Please select device category: